Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Introduction

 To address such privacy leakage, prior work has proposed several defenses.
 One kind of approach leverages the ability of the transmitter.
 For example, the authors in~\cite{zhu2020tu} propose to vary the transmit power of the source device to introduce artificial fluctuations, but at the cost of degraded communication.
 MIMOCrypt~\cite{luo2024mimocrypt} leverages precoding to offer better trade-offs, but requires multi-antenna setups, making them unsuitable for low-cost, single-antenna Internet of Things (IoT) devices.
 Another line of work introduces external devices to distort sensing.
 PhyCloak~\cite{qiao2016phycloak} introduces a full-duplex jammer to disrupt sensing links.
 However, such devices are costly and monopolize the sensing channel, preventing nearby legitimate devices from conducting their own sensing.
-To address this limitation, reconfigurable intelligent surfaces (RIS) have emerged as a promising low-cost alternative~\cite{zheng2019intelligent,liu2022path,do2021multi,9729741,hua2025implementing}.
-RIS can manipulate the wireless environment without the need for multiple antennas or full-duplex hardware, and its effectiveness has been demonstrated in a variety of communication and sensing applications~\cite{zheng2020intelligent, huang2019reconfigurable, xu2023joint,huang2020reconfigurable,10143420} and physical layer security~\cite{10637343,naeem2023security}, such as secure transmission~\cite{niu2024efficient}.
-By leveraging this characteristic, IRShield~\cite{staat2022irshield} uses RIS to introduce randomized channel variation and confuse attackers.
+To address this limitation, reconfigurable intelligent surfaces (RIS) have emerged as a promising low-cost alternative~\cite{zheng2019intelligent,liu2022path,do2021multi,9729741}. \revhyh{RIS can manipulate the wireless environment without the need for multiple antennas or full-duplex hardware, and its effectiveness has been demonstrated in a variety of communication and sensing applications~\cite{zheng2020intelligent, huang2019reconfigurable, xu2023joint,huang2020reconfigurable,10143420}, including recent beamforming optimization studies in RIS/mmWave ISAC systems~\cite{singh2025geometric,singh2025optimal}, and physical layer security~\cite{10637343,naeem2023security}, such as secure transmission~\cite{niu2024efficient}.} By leveraging this characteristic, IRShield~\cite{staat2022irshield} uses RIS to introduce randomized channel variation and confuse attackers.
 However, it merely randomizes the phase of certain RIS regions, without fully exploiting RIS beamforming to generate more significant perturbations.
-Moreover, the design overlooks the requirements of legitimate receiver (Rx).
-Thus, there has been no privacy-preserving solution that is suitable for low-cost IoT devices while simultaneously maintaining both communication and sensing performance.
+Moreover, the design overlooks the requirements of legitimate receivers (Rx). \revhyh{Thus, as shown in Tab.~\ref{tab:comp_exist}, existing privacy-preserving solutions still fall short of protecting a broad range of deployed devices, especially low-cost IoT devices\footnote{In this work, low-cost IoT devices mainly refer to single-antenna devices with limited hardware, which makes it difficult for them to support device-side privacy defenses.}, while preserving both communication and sensing performance.}